-- 1. All new and replacement oil fired boilers that exceed 1 MM BTUH and gas fired boilers that exceed 10 MM BTUH fuel input require an air permit from DEQ prior to ordering the equipment.
-Coordinate with the Facilities Management Energy and Utilities Department through the Project Manager. - 2.
-FM Environmental Resources shall be notified of any removal, replacement, or new installation of boilers of any size. - 3.
+- 1. All new and replacement oil fired boilers that exceed 1 MMBTU/HR and gas-fired boilers that exceed 10 MMBTU/HR fuel input require an air permit from DEQ prior to ordering the equipment.
+Coordinate permit requirements with UVA Environmental Resources through the Project Manager. - 2.
+Environmental Resources shall be notified of any removal, replacement, or new installation of boilers of any size. - 3.
 All gas and fuel oil burners shall be low NOX.